cmu-sei/pharos-demangle/README.md

 hacked together in a short amount of time, and things were added when needed in a very ad-hoc fashion.
 Although some time was spent cleaning up code for release, do not expect this to be the cleanest bit of code in the world.
+In particular, the `DemangledType` data structure has accumulated members at need.

 ## References